 Nilgiri tea is grown in the Nilgiris District of Tamil Nadu in Southern India.
+Nilgiri refers to a range of mountains (blue mountains).
 Although Nilgiri Tea is produced from large, factory owned plantations, this only accounts for about 30% of the total tea production, the rest is grown by small independent growers, owning small plots of land.

 Nilgiri tea is known for its strong, smooth flavour and rich aroma and it’s often found as a base for a tea blend and used in our tea bags.